rmsk2/moreorless/readme.md

 long shot.
 This is how I plan to progress:

 Short term goals
-- adding cutting copying and pasting of parts of lines and full lines
+- adding cutting copying and pasting of parts of lines
+- adding a possibility to move the visible part of the document up and down without changing the current line
 - adding search and replace
+- use a beep to signal to the user that a command excecution is not possible

 Midterm goals
 - replace tab characters at load by four blanks